rstriekwold/trainingmaterial26sept/14__exercise-data-driven-testing/README.md

 # Learning Objectives

+- Identify a candidate for Data Driven Testing
 - Create your Data Driven Test using Test Template
 - Prepare your CSV File with Test Data
 - Create your Data Driven Test using DataDriver 3rd party library
 - Two options you can use for Individual Test Debugging

+# Identify a candidate for Data Driven Testing

+1. Create a new empty suite **exercise 14 data driven testing**

+2. Create a folder in the root named **14__exercise-data-driven-testing**

+3. In folder **14__exercise-data-driven-testing**, create file suitable-candidate-for-data-driven-testing.robot and copy the contents from here [suitable-candidate-for-data-driven-testing.robot](suitable-candidate-for-data-driven-testing.robot)

 # Create your Data Driven Test using Test Template